mauroservienti/milestone.github.io/_posts/you-wanna-test-http.md

 There is a need for safety, and testing creates that.

-Testing practices alone are not enough to create the required safety.
+But testing practices alone are not enough to create the required safety.
 Manual testing, for example, is a form of testing that comes with little sense of security: manual testing is prone to human and distraction errors.
 To build the required level of trust, we need attributes such as repeatability, isolation, and automation.
 Tests need to be automated so that they can run automatically at well-known predefined stages.
-Tests need to be repeatable and idempotent to guarantee consistency of results; Finally, tests need to be isolated and self-contained to ensure that one test doesn't affect others.
+Tests need to be repeatable and idempotent to guarantee consistency of results.
+Finally, tests need to be isolated and self-contained to ensure that one test doesn't affect others.

 Isolation comes with some headaches.
 Typically we start facing troubles when the tested components depend on external resources.
 For example, if we're testing a repository component, we need a data source to test that the repository does what it promises.
 The dependency on external resources generally surfaces as a problem the more we approach the boundaries of the system under test.
 A business component might depend on the repository mentioned above; in a test, we can mock the repository and pilot the business component tests.
 When testing the repository, it's hard or even impossible to mimic the required data source.

 HTTP resources pose a similar issue.
 Let's imagine that you want to use [approval testing](https://approvaltests.com) techniques to validate that an HTTP endpoint returns the expected result.
 The test exercises the client of the HTTP resource, that is, the system under test.
 In this scenario, the HTTP resource is not different from the database required by the repository mentioned above.
-As for databases, we cannot mock HTTP resources.
+But unlike databases, we cannot mock HTTP resources.
 At the same time, hosting a webserver in a test is not straightforward.

 ## Microsoft.AspNetCore.Mvc.Testing.WebApplicationFactory